ecom-research/CRM-LTR/README.md

 </ul>

 <h3>Neural network architecture</h3>
-The architecture of the neural network for estimating relevance of text pairs, that we use in our experiments was introduced in http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.723.6492&rep=rep1&type=pdf.
-The figure below depicts this architecture.
+We selected a simple yet powerful CNN model proposed by Severyn et.al [http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.723.6492&rep=rep1&type=pdf] for empirical evaluation of our CRM approach.
+The figure below depicts the architecture of the neural network.
+This figure is taken from the paper of Severyn et.al.
 The implementation in Keras was adapted from https://github.com/gvishal/rank_text_cnn.

 ![Deep learning architecture for reranking short text pairs](https://pangolulu.github.io/assets/img/dl-ir/sigir_2015.png)